nicolacasagrande-unitn/sdn_morphing/README.md

 For documents packets the upper subnet will use a star topology and the lower one will use a ring topology. <br>
 For messages packets the upper subnet will use a line topology and the lower one will use a star topology. <br>
 For video packets the upper subnet will use a rign topology and the lower one will use a line topology. <br>

+Every switch that is reached by the packet is printed in a different color in the terminal:
+* if the packet goes through the upper line topology it is printed in GREEN
+* if the packet goes through the upper ring topology it is printed in YELLOW
+* if the packet goes through the upper star topology it is printed in BLUE
+* if the packet goes through the lower line topology it is printed in MAGENTA
+* if the packet goes through the lower ring topology it is printed in CYAN
+* if the packet goes through the lower star topology it is printed in RED
+* in all the other cases the color is WHITE

 # Image of the topology
 ![alt text](https://github.com/nicolacasagrande-unitn/sdn_morphing/blob/main/network_topology.png)